Yield Optimizer Stack Adapt

 (409) 880-3825

-Dense hardwood forests, backwater swamps, open waterways, and grassy meadows comprise the Big Thicket National Preserve, a more than 100,000-acre area that serves as an important home for a wide variety of wildlife.
-In 1981, the preserve was designated as an International Biosphere Reserve by UNESCO, and in 2001 the American Bird Conservancy named it a Globally Important Bird Area.
-The preserve has more than 40 miles of hiking trails and is an ideal place for birdwatching enthusiasts.
+Dense hardwood forests, backwater swamps, open waterways, and grassy meadows comprise Big Thicket National Preserve, a more than 113,000-acre preserve that serves as an important habitat for a wide variety of wildlife.
+In 1981, the preserve was designated an International Biosphere Reserve by UNESCO, and in 2001 the American Bird Conservancy named it a Globally Important Bird Area.
+The preserve has more than 40 miles of hiking trails and more than 20 miles of paddling trails, making it an ideal destination for birdwatching enthusiasts and outdoor adventurers alike.

 6102 Farm to Market Rd 420